hantsy/jakartaee11-sandbox/docs/rest.md

 ## Summary

-Over the past ten years, I have developed numerous backend RESTful API applications.
-However, as time has passed, an increasing number of customers are now opting for Spring WebMvc/WebFlux as their preferred framework, rather than Jakarta REST.
-Although libraries/frameworks RESTeasy and Quarkus can fill some blanks in Jakarta REST, Jakarta REST itself evolves too slowly.
-JSON Patch and the new JSON Merge Patch in this version are rarely used in the real RESTful API development.
-Spring also incubated a project, **Spring Sync**, many years ago to address this issue, but it is now abandoned.
+Over the past decade, I have developed many backend RESTful API applications.
+However, I have noticed a growing trend: more customers are choosing Spring WebMvc or WebFlux as their preferred frameworks over Jakarta REST.
+While libraries and frameworks like RESTEasy and Quarkus help fill some gaps, Jakarta REST itself has evolved slowly.
+Features like JSON Patch and the new JSON Merge Patch introduced in this version are rarely used in real-world RESTful API development.
+Even Spring once incubated a project called **Spring Sync** to address similar needs, but it has since been abandoned.

-In my opinion, since version 2.1, Jakarta REST has not introduced significant features to improve development productivity.
-Many long-awaited features that were not included in the past few years are now included in competitors.
+In my view, since version 2.1, Jakarta REST has not delivered significant features that boost developer productivity.
+Many long-awaited improvements have already been adopted by competing frameworks.
 For example:

-* Deprecate the `Resource/Context` injection, and use CDI `@Inject` instead, [jakartaee/rest#951](https://github.com/jakartaee/rest/issues/951), [jakartaee/rest#9569](https://github.com/jakartaee/rest/issues/569), and erase the `@Provider` to configure REST, make it possible using CDI `@Produces` or some programmatic API in the `Application` entry class.
+* Deprecating `Resource/Context` injection in favor of CDI `@Inject` ([jakartaee/rest#951](https://github.com/jakartaee/rest/issues/951), [jakartaee/rest#569](https://github.com/jakartaee/rest/issues/569)), and replacing `@Provider` with CDI `@Produces` or programmatic configuration in the `Application` class.
-* Handling Async/Reactive return type( or wrapped in the Response) as normal, which has worked in Quakrus for years.
-Move the `@Suspended AsyncResponse` handling to concurrency and context propagation in the background.
-Make the developer experience smooth as using Spring, see: [jakartaee/rest#1281](https://github.com/jakartaee/rest/issues/1281)
+* Supporting async/reactive return types natively, as has been available in Quarkus for years, and moving `@Suspended AsyncResponse` handling to background concurrency and context propagation ([jakartaee/rest#1281](https://github.com/jakartaee/rest/issues/1281)).
-* Default value of query/form/path parameter names see: [jakartaee/rest#579](https://github.com/jakartaee/rest/issues/579)
+* Providing default values for query, form, and path parameter names ([jakartaee/rest#579](https://github.com/jakartaee/rest/issues/579)).
-* Problem Details support, see: [jakartaee/rest#1150](https://github.com/jakartaee/rest/issues/1150)
+* Adding support for Problem Details ([jakartaee/rest#1150](https://github.com/jakartaee/rest/issues/1150)).
-* Record support in FormBean etc, see [jakartaee/rest#955](https://github.com/jakartaee/rest/issues/955/), [jakartaee/rest#913](https://github.com/jakartaee/rest/issues/913), record is a big feature of EE 11, but REST has not reflected this.
-* Functional Programming code style for Client/Server, see: [jakartaee/rest#1301](https://github.com/jakartaee/rest/issues/1301)
+* Supporting Java records in FormBeans and related areas ([jakartaee/rest#955](https://github.com/jakartaee/rest/issues/955), [jakartaee/rest#913](https://github.com/jakartaee/rest/issues/913)), especially since records are a major feature in EE 11.
+* Enabling functional programming styles for both client and server code ([jakartaee/rest#1301](https://github.com/jakartaee/rest/issues/1301)).
-* Http Service interface as contract between Client and Server, see: [jakartaee/rest#1294](https://github.com/jakartaee/rest/issues/1294)
+* Defining HTTP service interfaces as contracts between client and server ([jakartaee/rest#1294](https://github.com/jakartaee/rest/issues/1294)).
-* Modernize the Client, and make the HttpClient engine switchable, see: [jakartaee/rest#1282](https://github.com/jakartaee/rest/issues/1282)
+* Modernizing the client API and making the HTTP client engine easily switchable ([jakartaee/rest#1282](https://github.com/jakartaee/rest/issues/1282)).
+* ....

-I hope the Jakarta REST expert group can devote more effort to improving developer productivity in the real world.
+I hope the Jakarta REST expert group will focus more on features that improve developer productivity and address real-world needs.